-Personal service Delivery of a writ, summons or notice to the person named therein by handing matters in dispute, and legitimately tends to prove the allegations of the party offering it; otherwise it is called "impertinent."
+Applicable; relevant.
+Evidence is "pertinent" when it is directed to the issue or matters in dispute, and legitimately tends to prove the allegations of the party offering it; otherwise, it is called "impertinent."
 A pertinent hypothesis is one which, if sustained, would logically influence the issue.